franklang/change36x-starter-theme/readme.md

 This starter theme contains a folder called `external/`.
 Make sure you move everything that's inside this folder to the root of your Change project.

 * `override/modules/website/lib/js/jquery-core.js` **HAS TO BE REPLACED** with your theme's current version of jQuery.
-If you have to keep or maintain older jQuery code with a newer version of jQuery, please consider the use of [jQuery Migrate](https://github.com/jquery/jquery-migrate).
+If you have to keep or maintain older jQuery code with a newer version of jQuery, please consider the use of [jQuery Migrate](https://github.com/jquery/jquery-migrate) along with the most up-to-date version of jQuery you need.
 * `/external/override/modules/generic/style/layout.css` is useful if you use a Flexbox based grid.